alexanderbird/where-away/README.md

 ### Testing

+ - full regression: `npm test`.
+This runs all the test suites:
+ - test suites:
- - unit tests: `npm test`
+   - unit tests: `npm run test:unit`
- - acceptance test: `test/acceptance/main.sh`
+   - acceptance test: `npm run test:acceptance`
-    - this creates a temp directory, initializes npm, installs this package, and runs the cli command
+      - this creates a test sandbox by creating a temp directory, initializing npm, installing where-away (from this directory)
+      - it also runs the `where-away` cli in that sandbox to generate an HTML file
+      - then we use Jest in the test/acceptance/**/*.spec.js files to test the contents of that generated HTML file